openedx/open-edx-proposals/oeps/processes/oep-0056-proc-architectural-advisory-process.rst

 We'll create an Architecture Advisory Process to add structure to today's informal review of ADRs.
 The goal of this process is to review ADRs with relevant stakeholders and subject matter experts.
 Conversations in the advisory process need to take place promptly so that decisions do not feel blocked on gathering advice.

-We intend to also use the Advisory Process over time to revisit and iterate on our architectural principles with the goal of ensuring they're specific, measurable, achievable, realistic, and testable. (a variation of SMART criteria)  Similarly, like ADRs and architectural principles, we can use the process to review and adjust Open edX Tech Radar blips.
+We intend to also use the Advisory Process over time to revisit and iterate on our architectural principles with the goal of ensuring they're specific, measurable, achievable, realistic, and testable (a variation of SMART criteria).
+Similarly, like ADRs and architectural principles, we can use the process to review and adjust Open edX Tech Radar blips.

 This process is intended to be lightweight, approachable, and asynchronous.
 See :ref:`principles` for more details on the spirit and functioning of the Advisory Process.